awsdocs/amazon-ecs-developer-guide/doc_source/service-event-messages.md

 ### service \(*service\-name*\) \(instance *instance\-id*\) is unhealthy in \(elb *elb\-name*\) due to \(reason Instance has failed at least the UnhealthyThreshold number of health checks consecutively\.\)<a name="service-event-messages-4"></a>

 This service is registered with a load balancer and the load balancer health checks are failing\.
-For more information, see [Troubleshooting Service Load Balancers](troubleshoot-service-load-balancers.md)\.
+For more information, see [Troubleshooting service load balancers](troubleshoot-service-load-balancers.md)\.

 ### service \(*service\-name*\) is unable to consistently start tasks successfully\.<a name="service-event-messages-5"></a>